skip to main content

 What do we use laboratory tests for?

-• Nitrogen and Phosphorous – in rivers we monitor Dissolved Inorganic Nitrogen (DIN), and Dissolved Reactive Phosphorous (DRP) which are the forms which can result in nuisance levels of aquatic plant growth.
+• Nitrogen and phosphorous – in rivers we monitor Dissolved Inorganic Nitrogen (DIN), and Dissolved Reactive Phosphorous (DRP) which are the forms which can result in nuisance levels of aquatic plant growth.

-• Nitrate and Ammonia toxicity - Nitrate and Ammonia are natural components of freshwater.
+• Nitrate and ammonia toxicity - Nitrate and ammonia are natural components of freshwater.
 However, various human activities (farming, wastewater) can result in high levels which are toxic to aquatic life, especially fish.

 • Suspended solids - in rivers these can cause problems when they reduce water clarity, and settle out and smother riverbeds.
 They can also can carry a variety of potential pollutants.